DannyKerstens/Grinn_LCD/README.md

     make all

-When the build is finished you can load the build on a sd card.
+When the build is finished you can load the build on a sd card. be adviced this can take some time based on your computer.

 	sudo dd if=output/images/sdcard.img of=/dev/<SD-CARD> bs=4M